Phoronix Test Suite – An Open Source Testing And Benchmarking Tool

 Also, check the official documentation manual to know everything about Phoronix test suite.

 That’s all for now folks.
 Hope this helps.
 I will be soon here with another interesting guide.
-If you find this guide useful, share it on your social networks and support OSTechNix.
+If you find this guide useful, share it on your social, professional networks and support OSTechNix.

 Thanks for stopping by!